Carematters Financial Planning

 You can ask that your mother is reassessed by the NHS.
 If she is in need of 24 hour nursing, the NHS should pay for all of this as continuing care.
 If this was the situation for some time then some of your fees may be refunded.

 If you argue successfully that the home is the only one available locally that meets your assessed needs the local authority should meet the full cost assuming that you fall below the £14,250 means test lower threshold.
-If the local authority still refuses but you have set your heart on this home you or your family will have to meet the shortfall.
+If the local authority still refuses but you have set your heart on this home your family will have to meet the shortfall.

 The property will be disregarded from the care funding means test when the first of you goes into care.
 If the second needs care the value of the property can then be included.
 If the property then needs to be sold to help with the cost of fees the local authority may help with the funding until the property is sold.
 Should you both need to go into care at the same time half the property's value will be allocated to each of you for the purposes of the means test.